 Prosecution of office abuse

-Civil rights are codified in the constitution and used to be respected by all state institutions.
-Currently, the government does not engage in fighting certain violations of civil rights and even engages in actions that demonstrate that it does not consider all segments of the population to be citizens with equal rights.
-Discrimination against women and against other groups based on sex, race, religion and political preference takes place, and the privacy of individuals is not always protected.
+Civil rights are codified in the constitution and had, in the past, been respected by all state institutions.
+However, the previous PiS government not only failed to address violations of civil rights but also engaged in actions that demonstrated a disregard for these rights.
+Discrimination based on gender, race, religion and political preference occurred, and individuals’ privacy was not always protected.

 Civil rights